Amber-Patricia-Lee/US-migration-policy/README.md

 # Exploratory data analysis of United States migration policy
-Using the Determinants of Migration Policy (DEMIG) database and R
+This exploratory data analysis uses the database Determinants of Migration Policy (DEMIG) compiled by the International Migration Institute and was conducted in July to August 2019 as part of a policy internship at the organization Only Through Us.

 # Author
 Amber Lee